Web vs Native App Push Notifications for eCommerce

 Which is best?

-We don’t expect you to just take our word for it though, read on and we’ll lay out our reasoning in depth.
+We don’t expect you to just take our word for it though.
+Read on and we’ll lay out our reasoning in depth.

-What are Native App Notifications?
+What Are Native App Push Notifications?

-• Higher Opt-In Rates: users are much more likely to allow notifications for apps they've downloaded already over random websites
+- Higher opt-in rates (users are much more likely to allow notifications for apps they've downloaded already over random websites).

-• Great Personalization: native apps can tailor notifications based on user behavior, preferences, and location, making each alert more relevant
+- Great personalization (native apps can tailor notifications based on user behavior, preferences, and location, making each alert more relevant).

-• Superior Delivery Rates: Unlike web notifications, native alerts aren't at the mercy of browser sessions and can reach users round-the-clock
+- Superior delivery rates (unlike web notifications, native alerts aren't at the mercy of browser sessions and can reach users round-the-clock).

-• Increased Engagement: rich media and CTAs within notifications can tempt users back into your app
+- Increased engagement (rich media and CTAs within notifications can tempt users back into your app).

-Native notifications enjoy higher opt-in rates, higher engagement, richer features, and can be worked into more sophisticated workflows and analytics setups.
+In summary, native push notifications enjoy higher opt-in rates, higher engagement, richer features, and can be worked into more sophisticated workflows and analytics setups.

-They're generally simpler, less personalized, and are dependent on the browser running for delivery.
+Web push notifications are generally simpler, less personalized, and are dependent on the browser running for delivery.

 One advantage of web push is that they can be sent through both desktop and mobile browsers, but on mobile they lack the flexibility and UX of native notifications.